flutter/website/src/content/platform-integration/windows/install-windows/install-windows-from-android.md

 ---
-title: Add Windows devtools to Flutter from Android start
+title: Add Windows as a target platform for Flutter from Android start
 description: Configure your system to develop Flutter apps on Windows desktop.
 short-title: Starting from Android
 ---